Fayez al-Khoury

-Fayez al-Khoury (Arabic: فائز الخوري) (1959 - 1885), was a Syrian politician who served as foreign minister for term term in 1940s.
+Fayez al-Khoury (Arabic: فايز الخوري) (1959–1885), was a Syrian politician who served as foreign minister for two terms in 1930s and 40s.
 He also served twice as Minister of Finance.

 Background

-He was born to a Christian family from the village of Kefir.
+He was born was born to a Greek Orthodox Christian family from the village of Kfeir, Hasbaya District in modern-day Lebanon.
 He came with his older brother Faris al-Khoury to Damascus and then went to study law at the American University of Beirut, and then to the Institute of Law in Istanbul.